reinharty/TSG-scripts/SEPA/README.md

 ## Setup
 Rename secrets-example.json to secrets.json and fill in your values.
 The paths may be empty if input and output are in the same folder as the scripts.
-The input must be an .xls file with a similiar layout to example.xls.
+The input must be an .xls file with a similar layout to example.xls.
-Columns "Name", "IBAN", "BIC", "Betrag" and quarters 1 to 4 are incluced.
+Columns "Name", "IBAN", "BIC", "Betrag" and quarters 1 to 4 are included.
 Dictionary quartal_dict must be adjusted to point to the correct columns for each quarter.
 Dictionary abteilungen_dict must be adjusted if number or names of departments change.